edgarcancinoe/edgarcancinoe.github.io/index.md

   <big> [Predictive analysis for product demand (2023)](/project3) </big>

-Implemented SARIMA satistic model and a LSTM recurrent neural network to make a 2 year forecast of product demand for Polimeros Opticos de Mexico.
+Implemented SARIMA satistic model and a LSTM Recurrent Neural Network to make a 2 year forecast of product demand for a glasses frame distributor company.

 <img src="images/Screenshot 2023-04-17 at 0.45.31.png?raw=true"/>